 - Key facts or numbers slide template to back up your speech by some real-world data

-- A section about challenges people can have
+- A section about the challenges people can have

 - Presenting the solutions to those challenges and how they work